2012 United States House of Representatives elections in West Virginia

 The 2012 United States House of Representatives elections in West Virginia were held on Tuesday, November 6, 2012, to elect the three U.S. representatives from West Virginia, one from each of the state's three congressional districts.
 Representatives are elected for two-year terms; those elected will serve in the 113th Congress from January 2013 until January 2015.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election.
 A Senate election was also held on that date, during which incumbent Joe Manchin won re-election.
-As of 2025, this is the last time that a Democrat won a congressional district in West Virginia.
+As of 2025, this is the last time that a Democrat won a U.S. House seat in West Virginia.

 Overview

 Redistricting

 In August 2011, the West Virginia Legislature passed a redistricting plan which would make only minor changes to the state's congressional districts.
 Under the new map, Mason County is moved from the 2nd district to the 3rd district, while the 1st district is unchanged.
 Governor Earl Ray Tomblin signed the map into law on August 18.